 The Great Allegheny Passage bike trail is regarded as a national treasure and is one of the most beloved trails in the country.
 Riders from all over the world pass by the studio and will sometimes stop by to be introduced to our wonderful medium of mosaic.

 Special perks of studying at Rachel Sager Mosaics

 The hardie log is king here.
 You will enjoy cutting stone at the massively stable walnut, sassafras, ash, cherry, and sycamore stumps, many of which come from the ten-acre property.
 Rachel has solved the challenge of too much sedentary work by adopting the stand-up hardie log.
 You will be encouraged to move from sitting to standing work throughout the day.
 Multi-day classes are limited to a specific number of students in order to give you quality one-on-one time with Rachel and breathing room.

-Organic, hearty lunches, often with locally foraged ingredients, are included in your workshop price.
-Notify us ahead of time for vegetarian option.
+Organic, hearty lunches on the Studio porch, often with locally foraged ingredients, are included in your workshop price.
+Notify us ahead of time for any special dietary needs.

 End of the week BBQ/beer/bonfire and tour of our Ruins contributions.

 Private consultation with Rachel about your mosaic future.

 Your Ruins work photographed, logged, and posted into the social networking world and the Rachel Sager Mosaics website.

 Pricing and registration